minsu9486/minsu9486.github.io/_portfolio/floating-fuzzy.md

 	<img src="/assets/images/fuzzy_rank.jpg">
 	<figcaption>If the player's fuzz is eaten by a bigger one or is pumped into a triangular one, the fuzz will be dead.
 The score will be recorded in the developer's server with the ranking list as shown above.</figcaption>
 </figure>

-### Assigned Tasks
- - Implemented a randomized obstacle generator: color, size, speed, and sound pitch
- - Developed an automatic level controller based on a player’s attribute
- - Cooperated in designing the game and the level of difficulty

-### Code
- - [EnemyManager.cs](/scripts/ff-enemy-manager.cs/) manages 3 types of objects with randomized attributes.
- - [PlayerMovement.cs](/scripts/ff-player-collision.cs/) controls mobile and PC inputs and related action.
- - [PlayerCollision.cs](/scripts/ff-player-movement.cs/) deals with collision response and each attributes.

 ### [App Info Archive](https://apkpure.com/floating-fuzzy/com.MangoCompany.FloatingFuzzy)
 {: style="text-align: center;"}